hgschmie/ofa/README.md

 ### ofa login command

-The `ofa login` command authenticates using the selected IdP and then uses the information to log into AWS, assume a role and create credentials.
+The `ofa login` command authenticates using the selected IdP and then uses the information to log into AWS, assume an account and a role and create credentials.

 This command uses all available sources (command line parameters, profile settings, default settings and interactive input).